Introduction

 Understanding Primary Keys

 A primary key is a column or a group of columns used to uniquely identify each row in a table.
-It must contain unique values and cannot contain NULL
+It must contain unique values and cannot contain NULL values.
+A table can have only one primary key.

 Step 1: Verify the Current Table Structure